ArcadeHustle/FiSTer-JVS-IO/README.md

 Nearly every arcade PCB in existance has a "test" / "service" menu in which various settings can be changed, and I/O can be checked.

 ## IO test core
-The Sega Naomi JVS IO test menu needs to be recreated as a basic core used to spot check for improperly connected, or stuck buttons or sticks on arcade control panels.
+The Sega Naomi JVS IO test menu needs to be recreated as a basic core used to spot check for improperly connected, or stuck buttons or sticks on arcade control panels being used as input devices for MiSTer.

 <p align="center">
 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/iotest.jpg">